 One inherent characteristic of online behaviour that is confusing to many people is the automatic hate that a rebrand, or even just a new logo, inevitably generates.
 Airbnb fell prey to it.
 As did Google.
 Even Microsoft.
 The only reason that Facebook generally avoided widespread criticism with its new logo in 2015 was that the changes they made were so subtle, most didn’t even notice.

 But AOL needed something big.
 It needed something striking.
 It needed to tell the millions of customers who had jumped ship that it was back, that it was different.
 Not only was its model outdated, but its branding had been left behind by the strikingly current design, style and image of its competitors.
-What was once a “cool” company was now seen as obsolete by the audience that mattered, and the audience that used the internet the most – millennials.
+What was once a “cool” company was now seen as the brown corduroys of the tech world by the audience that mattered, and the audience that used the internet the most – millennials.

 By cleverly utilizing bold, eye-catching colour, negative space and a consistent typeface, the new logo served as a good anchor to build the rebrand on.
 It allowed for countless different uses and could be adapted to fit a certain product, service or offering.
 The different use cases make it easy for the logo to fit in across a massively diverse world wide web, with backgrounds ranging from goldfish to animated monsters, spacemen and geometric patterns.
-The monotone name and simple typeface shows a contrast between the abstract background and the clear and concise AOL name.
+The monotone wordmark and simple typeface creates a contrast between the abstract background and the clear and concise AOL logo.

 Don’t rebrand for the sake of it